NancyAr/Multi-User-Chat-Room/README.md

 # Multi-User-Chat-Room
 A Multi user chat room using Network programming and JavaSwing.

-Used IDE: Net Beans
+Used IDE: Net Beans.
-Used Language: Java
+Used Language: Java.

 To start: 1- Run Starter class.
 Choose "Server".
           2- Run Starter class again but this time choose "Client".
 Note: You can run up to 10 clients.